yomidevs/local-audio-yomichan/README.md

 <details> <summary><b>Advantages:</b> <i>(click here)</i> </summary>

 1. Most audio is gotten in **almost instantly**.
-Without the local audio server, fetching the audio can take anywhere from three seconds to a full minute (on particularly bad days).
+Without the local audio server, fetching the audio can take anywhere from one second to a full minute (on particularly bad days).

     Most of the delay from Yomichan when creating cards is from fetching the audio.